galaxyproject/galaxy-hub/content/news/2024-05-28-CECAM-conference/index.md

 title: "Develop and engage: Sustainable software tools for large-scale facilities using the galaxy platform"
 tease: "Talk on Galaxy tools for muon experiments and catalysis research at the CECAM conference"
 hide-tease: false
-authors: Leandro Liborio, Subindev Devadasan,
+authors: Leandro Liborio, Subindev Devadasan
 date: "2024-05-28"
 days: 3
 subsites: [all-eu,esg]